saurabh-hirani/aws-firehose-log-sender/README.md

     }
     ```

-4. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards to verify if logs have reached the destination.
+5. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards to verify if logs have reached the destination.

-## Test cross account
+## Test cross account - sender AWS account to receiver AWS account

+1. Ensure that you have this Lambda deployed in the **sender** AWS account - as explained in the [Pre-requisites](#pre-requisites) section.

-1. Ensure that you have the AWS credentials set in your environment for the sender AWS account which hosts the AWS Kinesis firehose.
+2. Ensure that you have the AWS credentials set in your environment for the **sender** AWS account which hosts this Lambda.

-2. Update the config file ```test-lambda.json``` if required:
+3. Update the config file ```test-lambda.json``` if required:

     ```sh
     {